colbyj/bride-of-frankensystem/docs/deploying/server.rst

     BOFS run production.toml

-This binds to ``0.0.0.0`` on the port specified in your config, so the project is reachable at ``http://your-ip-address:<PORT>``.
+This binds to ``0.0.0.0`` — meaning BOFS accepts connections from any network interface, not just the local machine — on the port specified in your config, so the project is reachable at ``http://your-ip-address:<PORT>``.
 The connection is unencrypted at this point — anything participants submit travels in plaintext.
 For studies recruiting real participants, put a reverse proxy in front of BOFS so traffic is encrypted under HTTPS.

 Run BOFS Under systemd
 ~~~~~~~~~~~~~~~~~~~~~~~